 A study of our closest evolutionary relatives finds that the chimp behavior known as lip smacking occurs in the same timing range as human mouths during speech.

 Whether portrayed by Rex Harrison, Eddie Murphy or Robert Downey, Jr., Doctor Dolittle learned to talk to animals.
 But in reality, science has remained some distance from solving the long-standing question of how we humans learned to talk during our evolution.

-This phenomenon has been observed before in other ape species who performed lip-smacking movements at around 5Hz, which falls within a range of mouth opens and closes characteristic of all spoken languages, namely between 2 and 7 Hz.
+This phenomenon has been observed before in other ape species who performed lip-smacking movements at around five hertz, which falls within a range of mouth opens and closes characteristic of all spoken languages, namely between two and seven hertz.
 But this lip-smacking timing connection had not been made in our closest evolutionary relatives—until now.

 Adriano Lameira of the University of Warwick, who led the study.

-“But the sense of evolutionary continuity towards speech still had a big gap to cross—the African apes.
-There was no evidence for speech-like rhythm neither in gorillas, bonobos, nor chimpanzees.”
+“But the sense of evolutionary continuity toward speech still had a big gap to cross—the African apes.
+There was no evidence for speechlike rhythm, neither in gorillas, bonobos, nor chimpanzees.”